 Wirt's life had settled into a pattern by the early 1820s.
 He was overworked from September through most of July.
-The sessions of Congress and the term of the Supreme Court kept him occupied from December through April with writing opinions, cabinet private practice, primarily in Baltimore and Annapolis.
+The sessions of Congress and the term of the Supreme Court kept him occupied from December through April with writing opinions, cabinet meetings, and preparing and arguing cases before the Supreme Court.
+He could seldom be found in Washington except from January to March during the sessions of the Supreme Court.
+He devoted the rest of his year to his private practice, primarily in Baltimore and Annapolis.
 In April he practiced before the Federal District court at Baltimore and in May before the Federal Circuit in that city.
 June and July found him at the summer session of the Maryland Court of Appeals at Annapolis.
 August was a holiday month [due to the sickly season in the Washington swamp]....
 He spent September and part of October at the Fall term of the District Court at Baltimore and November at the Federal Circuit Court in that City.
 December was divided between the Maryland Court of Appeals and the Winter term of the Federal District Court at Baltimore.
+101